 An opportunity to open up a dialogue

 To achieve a baseline of how the factory workers feel, the question always remains the same.
-The Employee Mood KPI means you know what results to expect on a normal day (“67% press green”).
+The Employee Mood KPI means you know what results to expect on a normal day (“67% press green in the production area”).

-Now try to move the needle and get some more green!
+Now try to move the needle and achieve some more green!

 As you listen to your employees, reach conclusions and start taking action, you can act fast and continuously to issues brought up by your employees.

-In other words.
-Fix what makes your factory workers press red and keeping doing what makes them press green.
+In other words, fix what makes your factory workers press red and keep doing what makes them press green.

 A lot of red?
 Your business is losing money

-The reasons behind the red is what makes production levels lower than necessary at your manufacturing plants.
+The reasons behind the red are what makes production levels lower than necessary at your manufacturing plants.

 It’s what keeps safety incidents unnecessary high, and in the long run: what will make your most valued factory staff leave your company for another.